Gift certificates can be handled in a couple of different methods depending on whether the recipient is known or unknown at the time of the purchase.

 - Under the Sales section, select Gift Certificate Transactions, then click Print to open the Date Range form.

-- From the Start and End drop-down menus or Quick Dates menu, choose a period of time, then click OK to print or preview.
+- From the Start and End drop-down menus or Quick Dates menu, choose a period, then click OK to print or preview.

 - From the preview window, click to print (or to export as a pdf).